 Do you have a set budget to spend on Christmas gifts?
+How do you prevent overspending at Christmas?
 Do you go into debt every year at Christmas time?
-Without setting up a budget, you have already open yourself up to overspend on buying Christmas gifts.
+Without setting up a budget, you have already opened yourself up to overspending on buying Christmas gifts.
 Before you even start shopping, you should sit down and determine how much money you can spend without whipping out the credit cards.
 I’ve found that stashing part of my tax refund is a great way to fund my Christmas budget.
-The last two years, this method has worked out fantastic and it feels great knowing that I can get my kids gifts without breaking the bank.
+For the last two years, this method has worked out fantastic and it feels great knowing that I can get my kids gifts without breaking the bank.

 According to Dave Ramsey, the average family (based upon a combined salary of $50,000 a year) spends $800 dollars on Christmas presents each year.
 But if you make less, you should spend less money.
 Keep in mind that you can adjust your budget higher or lower depending on your financial health.
 But there is no reason that you should rack up credit card debt for Christmas gifts.
 Once you are trapped in credit card debt unless you pay off the balance when you receive your bill, it is hard to dig yourself out and those Christmas charges now cost you more money in interest.

 9 Simple Ways to Prevent Overspending at Christmas